nyota-stablecoin/ntzs-stablecoin/README.md

 4. **Transaction Execution**: Upon verification, the Forwarder calls the target function on the token contract
 5. **Context Recovery**: The token contract recovers the original sender's address using the trusted forwarder pattern

-This approach allows users to interact with the cNGN token without needing to hold native tokens (ETH, MATIC, etc.) for gas fees.
+This approach allows users to interact with the nTZS token without needing to hold native tokens (ETH, MATIC, etc.) for gas fees.

 ### Role Management

-The cNGN ecosystem implements a comprehensive role-based access control system:
+The nTZS ecosystem implements a comprehensive role-based access control system:

 - **Admin Role**: Can assign other roles and manage system-wide configurations
 - **Minter Role**: Authorized to mint new tokens and manage supply